 Your medical education will push you to your limits and you’ll learn a lot about yourself and what you’re capable of.
 Even if you feel you’re going in with some basic medical knowledge, you’ll quickly find out how much you have left to learn.

-You may find it discouraging at times.
-But remember–it’s temporary.
+You may find it discouraging at times, but keep in mind that these challenges are temporary.
 Keep your eye on your goal.
 You have an amazing nursing career to look forward to.

 Tips to Succeed in Nursing School